msigley/jquery-chaos-modal/README.md

 Sets whether or not to pass the value of the href attribute on the open modal link to a window.open call.
 This allows the model to be used for download prerolls.
 Default false.
 #### data-chaos-modal-iframe-add-autoplay :
 Sets whether or not to add 'autoplay=1' to the query string an iframe in the modals content if the modal contains a single iframe.
 This is useful for video modals especially youtube videos.
 Default true.
+#### data-chaos-modal-caption :
+Sets HTML content to use as a caption for the modal content.
+Default none, for image modals the value of the title attribute on the full image link.

 Features